Wednesday, 9 July 2014

-As it was only 6:30 when we emerged, we had time to explore the town a bit before dinner.
+As it was only 6:30 pm when we emerged, we had time to explore the town before dinner.
 We walked to the former railway viaduct, now a pedestrian and cycling path, to admire the view.

 It was like the view from a hot-air balloon and it was no surprise to learn that they do bungee jumping here.
 The very thought made me shrink back from the parapet.

-We could see the bridge of St-Sylvain, but only the edge of the little island going off from it, on which the original Jourdain had built his fortress.
+We could see the bridge of St-Sylvain, but only the edge of the little island going off from it.
 The rest was hidden by a bend of the river.

 Inside, the place was much better than we expected.
 There was even a flower-filled outdoor section but we preferred the warmth of the dining room, which was gracious in an old-fashioned, unpretentious way.